-If you are good at your job, people will notice and will present you opportunities for advancement.
+If you are good at your job, people will notice and will present you with opportunities for advancement.
 You may decide you want to advance to become a Community Store Manager, Pharmacy Technician Supervisor, or advance to prepare chemo-therapy intravenous solutions as an Intravenous Pharmacy Technician in a hospital.

 How to Get a Pharmacy Technician Certification

 Whether you work in a local pharmacy, a hospital or a nursing home, employers typically require candidates to hold a pharmacy technician certification and demonstrate their abilities to land a job in the field.
 So a certification may be the best way to get started in this exciting new career.

 We recommend you take our certification savings quiz to get started.Take the Quiz! >